prg-grp/je-lang/README.md

 	}
 }
 ```
 The class-level *@Enclave* annotation denotes that the annotated class should be placed inside the enclave.
 The field-level *@Secret* annotation denotes secret fields whose values must not leak outside the SGX enclave.
-The *@Gateway* annotation denotes methods which are accessible from the non-enclave environment.
+The *@Gateway* annotation denotes methods which are accessible from the non-enclave environment

+More examples are provided in `/test-cases/src/main/je/de/tuda/prg`
 ## Prerequisites
 #### 1. Jif installation
 1. Visit https://www.cs.cornell.edu/jif/ and download the zip file of Jif 3.5